Robinhood vs Public in 2026

 Margin

-Robinhood clients who want margin can pick one of two price structures.
-The first is a typical structure of paying interest on borrowed amounts.
-Currently, it’s 5.75% per year on balances under $50,000.
+Robinhood clients who want to trade on margin can choose between two pricing setups.
+The first is the more common method of paying interest on borrowed funds.
+The current rate is 5% per year on debit balances under $50K.

 Winner: Robinhood